Attaining Clearances for Food-Packaging Materials

 Mercosur: Recently Revised Positive Lists of Monomers and Polymers

-Mercosur, also referred to as the "Common Market of the South," is the largest trading bloc in South America.
-Current members include Argentina, Brazil, Paraguay, Uruguay and Venezuela.
+Mercosur also referred to as the "Common Market of the South," is the largest trading bloc in South America.
+Current members include Argentina, Brazil, Paraguay, Uruguay, and Venezuela.
 (As of July 31, 2012, Paraguay was suspended but remains a full member.)
 Mercosur established general safety criteria applicable to all food-contact materials in 1992 under GMC Resolution No. 3/92.
 Specifically, this resolution requires that all food-contact materials: 1) be manufactured in accordance with GMPs; 2) be of suitable purity; 3) not transfer any harmful or toxic compounds from the packaging to the food and 4) not cause any unacceptable changes in food composition, taste or odor.
 Mercosur's general standards for food-contact materials apply to housewares and food-processing equipment other than drinking water equipment.

-Mercosur also has issued GMC resolutions applicable to some specific categories of food-contact materials, including plastics, elastomers and adhesives.
-GMC Resolution No. 02/12, "Mercosur Technical Regulation on Positive List of Monomers, Other Starting Substances and Polymers Authorized for the Manufacture of Plastic Packaging and Equipment that Come into Contact with Food," was recently adopted and must be incorporated into the national legislation of member countries by November 1, 2012.
+Mercosur also has issued GMC resolutions applicable to some specific categories of food-contact materials, including plastics, elastomers, and adhesives.
+GMC Resolution No. 02/12, "Mercosur Technical Regulation on Positive List of Monomers, Other Starting Substances, and Polymers Authorized for the Manufacture of Plastic Packaging and Equipment that Come into Contact with Food," was recently adopted and must be incorporated into the national legislation of member countries by November 1, 2012.

-The resolution has five parts: 1) a list of monomers and other starting substances with usage restrictions, composition limits and SMLs; 2) a list of products obtained by bacterial fermentation; 3) general specifications; 4) notes related to "restrictions and/or specifications" and 5) a list of polymers obtained from monomers listed in Part 1 and/or polymers included in Part 2 and/or other polymers.
+The resolution has five parts: 1) a list of monomers and other starting substances with usage restrictions, composition limits, and SMLs; 2) a list of products obtained by bacterial fermentation; 3) general specifications; 4) notes related to "restrictions and/or specifications" and 5) a list of polymers obtained from monomers listed in Part 1 and/or polymers included in Part 2 and/or other polymers.

 The general requirements to add a new substance to a positive list are found in GMC Res.
 31/99.
 Petitions must be submitted to either the Argentina National Food Commission (CONAL) or the Brazil National Agency of Sanitary Surveillance (ANVISA).
-Once either CONAL or ANVISA deem a petition acceptable, it is forwarded to Mercosur.
-Generally, if a substance is cleared in the EU or U.S., the submitter can expect it to be adopted by Mercosur with similar limitations (e.g., SMLs, QMs and types of food).
+Once either CONAL or ANVISA deems a petition acceptable, it is forwarded to Mercosur.
+Generally, if a substance is cleared in the EU or U.S., the submitter can expect it to be adopted by Mercosur with similar limitations (e.g., SMLs, QMs, and types of food).

-To determine whether a food package can be legally marketed in jurisdictions around the globe, one has to consider numerous factors, beginning with the composition of the package, the food or beverage intended to be packaged and the conditions to which the package will be subjected during manufacturing and use.
+To determine whether a food package can be legally marketed in jurisdictions around the globe, one has to consider numerous factors, beginning with the composition of the package, the food or beverage intended to be packaged, and the conditions to which the package will be subjected during manufacturing and use.